Qahraman Mirza

 Qahraman Mirza (قهرمان میرزا) was a Qajar prince in 19th-century Iran.
 He was the eighth son of Abbas Mirza, who served as crown prince until his death from illness in 1832.
 Qahraman Mirza had two full brothers, Bahman Mirza and Mohammad Mirza (the later Mohammad Shah Qajar).

 In 1831/32, Qahraman Mirza was appointed by his father as the governor of the town of Sabzevar.
 Mohammad Reza Khan Farahani, a son of Abol-Qasem Qa'em-Maqam, served as his deputy and minister.
 Qahraman Mirza died in 1839.
-He had a son named Keyumars Mirza.
+He had a son named Kioumars Mirza Amid od-Dowleh with Hajieh Homa Khanum, a daughter of prince Bahman Mirza Baha od-Dowleh.